Irish Breakfast Ingredients (for this blog)

 Fruit or vegetable?
 Who knows...

-What we do know is that fried or grilled tomatoes are an important part of any full Irish breakfast.
+What we do know is that fried or grilled tomatoes are a centrally important part of any full Irish breakfast.

 🍞 Irish Breakfast Essentials: Toast

 Toast is essential when it comes to the Irish breakfast.
 Dripping with creamy Irish butter, no Irish breakfast is complete without a ready supply of toast.

 Toast is more of a utensil than a side dish.
 Dunk it in your eggs.
 Dunk it in your beans.
 Dunk it in both and then wipe your plate clean!

 Make sure you try Irish brown bread toast too.
 It's generally made from wholemeal flour and is yeast-free, with bicarbonate of soda as the raising agent.
 Irish brown bread is sometimes known as wheaten bread or wholemeal bread.
 Of course it tastes better if your Irish Mammy makes it!